Inside

 Why on-device journaling matters

-Most journaling apps sync to a cloud, and most of them are honest about it. tadoy takes the other position: the journal stays on the device that wrote it.
-There's no copy on our servers.
-No model is trained on your entries.
-The only time text leaves the device is when you actively use one of the AI surfaces — and those send the message in the moment, not a copy of your archive.
-The optional evening review bundles a short summary of the day (not the full text) and only if you opt in.
-Full detail on the privacy page.
+Most journaling apps sync to a cloud; tadoy keeps the journal on the device that wrote it, with no server copy and nothing trained on your entries.
+Text leaves only when you actively use an AI surface — the message in the moment, not your archive — and the optional evening review sends a short summary, not the full text.

 How tadoy compares to other journal apps